alexeigrinberg/ImIsing/docs/README.md

 **Beta** refers to "inverse temperature", or more specifically ![](https://latex.codecogs.com/svg.image?\beta&space;=&space;\frac{1}{k_B&space;T}) where ![](https://latex.codecogs.com/svg.image?k_B) is Boltzmann's constant and is set to 1.

 **Hot start** refers to starting the lattice in a random spin configuration, as if temperature were infinite.
-Conversely, a **cold start** refers to starting the lattice in an all spin-up configuration, as if temperature were zero.
+Conversely, a **cold start** refers to starting the lattice in an all spin-up (or all spin-down) configuration, as if temperature were zero.

 Time is calculated in **sweeps**.
 One sweep refers to ![](https://latex.codecogs.com/svg.image?N^2) attempted spin flips.
 When using the Metropolis algorithm, time will always advance in steps of one sweep at a time.